hortonworks/dlm_app/dlm-web/README.md

 ## Development server
 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4444/`.
 The app will automatically reload if you change any of the source files.
 Ensure play app is already running and bound to port `9000`.

+## Development server with Hot Module Reload
+Run `npm run dev:hmr` for a dev server with hot module reload.
+Navigate to `http://localhost:4444`.

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.